List of The World God Only Knows characters: Yui Goido

 After getting back to their original bodies, Yui becomes more independent from her family by becoming a tomboy and dressing in boys clothes, which gains her a huge popularity at school with both boys and girls.
 With her love of playing drums, she becomes the drummer of the 2-B Pencils with her new friends.

 Soon after the big confession to Keima by Kanon Nakagawa, Yui approaches Keima at the library and confesses her love for him, which shocks Shiori and Haqua, who thought she was a boy.
 She then waits for him at the school gate and wants him to go on a date with her where he cross-dresses as a girl.
 When Keima does so and asks her out, Yui retreats to the restroom where she meets the awakened Goddess Mars.
 During their date, Keima is kidnapped by a Vintage member (Haqua in disguise) which prompts her to rescue Keima.
 Keima then kisses her, which restores Mars's wings.
-Afterwards, Keima tells both Mars and Yui to lay low and be careful about Vintage.
+Afterwards, Keima tells both Mars and Yui to lie low and be careful about Vintage.

 Wakaki originally had Sumire Uemoto be the princess who wanted to live among commoners but shelved that idea until this storyline.
 Inspired by older gender bender manga where girls act like guys and vice versa, he wanted to do a similar story.
 He contrasts the reluctantly ladylike Yui with the reluctantly manly Kusunoki.
 She is named after Goidō Station in Kashiba, Nara.